HomeDing/homeding.github.io/recipes/ntpclock.md

 Panel ???
 ![image](ntpclock.png)

-In `env.json` the system and hardware should be configured:
+In `env.json` the system and hardware should be configured to get a local time and to initialise the display:

 ```JSON
 {